This post was originally published on May 23, 2019, and was updated on Jan 13. 2022

 Build online store pages: product pages and more

-Here’s where you start building your site out beyond the home page.
-You can start with the home page and reorder or remove any of the elements.
-Then, go through and do the same to the other default pages: About Us, Shop and Contact Us.
+Now you’re ready to build your site.
+Start with the home page and reorder or remove any of the elements in the template.
+Next, go through and do the same to the other default pages: About Us, Shop, and Contact Us.

-With Online Store the Home, Shop and About Us pages are automatically listed with suggested fields, but you can easily customize each page to your liking and
+With GoDaddy’s Online Store Builder, the Home, Shop, and About Us pages are automatically listed with suggested fields, but you can easily customize each page to your preference and add new pages.

-Fundamentally, a compelling ecommerce product page offers an intuitive, navigable and satisfying user experience (UX), so be sure to keep it simple and test your pages with people you trust.
+The most compelling ecommerce product pages offer an intuitive, navigable, and satisfying user experience (UX), so be sure to keep it simple.

 Update ecommerce website settings

 Once your easy ecommerce site is filled with dazzling product pages, images, colors, fonts, and user-friendly functionality, update your site settings to make some final touches before going live.

 Go to the settings section of your account and update the following preferences: